smapiot/piral/src/utilities/piral-systemjs-utils/README.md

 Pilet authors don't need to know anything besides that the build system has support SystemJS.
 Therefore, like with the Piral instance, pilets need to be created via `piral-cli-webpack` or another bundler supporting SystemJS.

 (tbd)

+## Vendor Bundle

+The vendor bundle comes with the following SystemJS scripts:

+- The core library
+- AMD support
+- Support for named exports
+- Support for named registrations
+- Support for default exports / imports

+If you'd like to customize this list then we recommend to avoid importing `piral-systemjs-utils/vendor` and instead declaring your own imports.

+In most cases you should be fine with importing `piral-systemjs-utils/vendor`.

 ## License